fnproject/tutorials/JavaFDKIntroduction/README.md

 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-surefire-plugin:2.12.4:test (default-test) on project hello: There are test failures.
 ```

-Ah as we can see this function build has fail due to test failures--we
+Oops! as we can see this function build has fail due to test failures--we
 changed the code significantly but didn't update our tests!
 We really
 should be doing test driven development and updating the test first but
-at least our bad behavior has been flagged.
+at least our bad behavior has been caught.
 Let's update the tests
 to reflect our new expected results.
 Replace the definition of
 `HelloFunctionTest` with: